WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 ## 1. Introduction

-As we've seen in Class 01, one of the biggest powers of BigQuery comes from operating nested data directly; the better we use this paradigm, the less operations will be performed in the shuffle phase, making it more effective, cheaper and faster.
+As we've seen in Class 01, one of the biggest powers of BigQuery comes from operating nested data directly, the better we use this paradigm, the less operations will be performed in the shuffle phase making it more effective, cheaper and faster.

 But also, as we've discussed, it gets some practice to use it.
 So, with no further ado, let's exercise it.